 Spokefly is simple – you match with a nearby bike, unlock it using the combination lock on the bike, ride anywhere, and end your ride with a photo and locking up the bike.

-Q) What is the value proposition you are offering to users ?
+Q) What is the value proposition you are offering to users?

 It’s the simpler, easier way to bike share, with better bikes.
 They say there are two types of cities: those that have bike shares and those that want them.
-The problem we’re really solving is that cities across the world don’t have the resources to build out a traditional kiosk based bike share system as they tend to cost $2-5 million dollars to implement, where a non-profit or city government can Spokefly with a modest investment in bikes and have a system that operates better and pays for itself from ride revenues instead of tax dollars or fundraising.
+The problem we’re really solving is that cities across the world don’t have the resources to build out a traditional kiosk-based bike share system as they tend to cost $2-5 million dollars to implement, where a non-profit or city government can Spokefly with a modest investment in bikes and have a system that operates better and pays for itself from ride revenues instead of tax dollars or fundraising.

 Q) You are present in Austin and San Francisco right now.
 Do you plan to launch services in new regions?
 If yes, what is your strategy?

-We’re in 3 markets: Austin, San Francisco and Grand Rapids, Michigan.
-Spokefly is self-serve, so interested, qualifying cities can start up their own bike share system as long as they have the capital and demand to do so.
+We’re in 3 markets: Austin, San Francisco, and Grand Rapids, Michigan.
+Spokefly is self-serve, so interested, qualifying cities can start up their own bike-share system as long as they have the capital and demand to do so.
 On our end we’re focused on delivering quality software for cities to manage the bike share, so far we’ve built sophisticated reporting and mapping tools and are always improving.

 Q) Could you shed some light on the technology and tools used to build Spokefly?

 Spokefly is based on a marketplace model.
-Anyone having a bike can lend their bike when it is not in use and a user can simply rent an available bike on per minute or on a daily basis.
+Anyone having a bike can lend their bike when it is not in use and a user can simply rent an available bike per minute or on a daily basis.
 We have integrated maps into our app for precise locations.

 Q) What is one particular Marketing Tool or process which you swear by, that has helped you gain more users on the platform?

 Marketing for on-demand services is hit or miss.
-I’d recommend focusing on product development over marketing first because if product is no good it will be hard to expand.
+I’d recommend focusing on product development over marketing first because if the product is no good it will be hard to expand.